Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

     !!! note
         You can ignore this setting if:

-        - you're using Xray cloud and
+        - you're using Xray cloud or
         - you're not running any Cucumber tests

         The plugin only accesses this option when: